Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Use Maze to run card sorting sessions and discover how users understand and categorize information.

-The benefits of card sorting
+The benefits of card sorting: Why you should use card sorting

 Card sorting has many benefits within UX research and design, namely due to its ability to comprehensively understand a user’s way of thinking.
 It’s a powerful tool to grasp how users categorize information and determine the best way to organize and label the content on your website or product.